Configuring the WaterkenTM server

-When the waterken-server distribution is unpacked, it creates an installation which is ready to be used.
+Following the checkout instructions creates an installation which is ready to be used.
 This default setup can be configured in various ways to match your desired deployment.
-This section explains the provided configuration options.
+This section explains the available configuration options.
 You can skip to the section on using the server if you're content to use the provided setup.

 Java system properties